Karen’s research interests include:

 Karen presented her research project “How does singing in a mother and child choir affect wellbeing, parenting and vocal interactions?” at MERYC UK in 2016.

-At the bi-annual european conference for Music Educators and Researchers of Young Children Karen will be presenting her research into maternal wellbeing through singing, and she will also be presenting her work on Musical Identities of Early Childhood Music Specialists as part of a symposium.
-The proceedings will be published in June 2017.
+In 2017 Karen presented her research into ‘Maternal Wellbeing Through Singing’ at Cambridge University as part of the bi-annual European Conference for Music Educators and Researchers of Young Children.
+She also be presented her work on Musical Identities of Early Childhood Music Specialists as part of a symposium.
+The proceedings were be published in June 2017.